 A question we frequently receive is: “How can I manually fail traffic over from my primary server to my failover server group in the Cloud Load Balancer?”

-Manually failing traffic is something you may wish to do if your primary server is experiencing issues that the monitor has not yet detected, or if you want to perform maintenance, a pro-active failover or for any other reason.
+Manually failing over traffic is something you may wish to do if your primary server is experiencing issues that the monitor has not yet detected, or if you want to perform maintenance, a pro-active failover or for any other reason.
 While there isn’t a button to perform this in one easy step, the process is actually quite simple and we’ll outline exactly how to do it here.

 Step 1: Expand your pack/config in the Configuration Builder to reveal your server group.
 You should now see this: